 The results are shown in \figurename~\ref{fig:num}.
 FID in~\figurename~\ref{fig:num1} significantly varies with respect to the number of samples.
 In particular, it always decreases by increasing the number of samples.
 Thus, using more samples may be wrongly interpreted as being better in image generation when FID is used.
 On the other hand, TREND is hardly affected by the number of samples, resulting in consistent scores across different numbers of test data for all models in \figurename~\ref{fig:num2}.

-FID is sensitive to the number of samples because its density estimation is incorrect.
-As shown in \figurename~\ref{fig:num_act}, the distributions of the Inception features appear similar for different numbers of samples.
+FID is sensitive to the number of samples because its density estimation is inaccurate.
+As shown in \figurename~\ref{fig:num_act}, the distributions of the Inception features appear similar for different numbers of samples\footnote{The Mann-Whitney U test fails to reject the null hypothesis that the two distributions are statistically identical for 1992 (97.3\%) out of 2048 dimensions.}.
 Thus, accurate estimation of these distributions in TREND does not change much.
-In the case of FID, we observe that although the first term accounting for difference of $\mu$ in~\eqref{eq:FID} remains almost the same for different numbers of test data, the second term for $\Sigma$ in~\eqref{eq:FID} increases when the number of data is reduced.
+In the case of FID, however, we observe that although the first term accounting for difference of $\mu$ in~\eqref{eq:FID} remains almost the same for different numbers of test data, the second term for difference of $\Sigma$ in~\eqref{eq:FID} increases when the number of data is reduced.

 Due to the bias caused by the number of samples, evaluation of GANs using FID may be misleading.
 In \figurename~\ref{fig:gen}, generated images using BigGAN with different threshold values are shown.
 Overall, the quality of the generated images for both threshold values is similar.
 However, the images for the larger threshold value are more diverse (\figurename~\ref{fig:t6}), while the pose and background are almost identical in \figurename~\ref{fig:t4} due to the smaller threshold value.
 As a result, the model with a threshold of 0.6 is preferable to that with a threshold of 0.4.
-The evaluation results in~\tablename~\ref{tab:num} show that TREND is consistent with this observation, whereas FID is not due to the undesirable influence of the number of samples as shown in~\figurename~\ref{fig:num1}.
+The evaluation results in~\tablename~\ref{tab:num} show that TREND is consistent with this observation, whereas FID is not due to the undesirable influence of the number of samples (\figurename~\ref{fig:num1}).